VICTORIA PERO, CAMP DIRECTOR & FOUNDER

 Victoria was the founding artistic director of The Shakespeare Summer Arts Institute (2001 to 2010) where she and her team educated children from ages 10-18 in the plays of Shakespeare.
 The camp for teens commissioned adaptations of full-length Shakespeare plays; rehearsing and presenting one-hour wacky versions for free to hundreds of families in NJ, NY, and Vermont at libraries and art centers.

 Victoria has three children and is married to sci-fi/fantasy artist Peter Scanlan.

 JAYMES LOE, VIDEOGRAPHER

-Jaymes Loe is a filmmaker based in NJ/NYC and a former counselor of Chic Squad Fashion Camp.
+Jaymes Loe is a filmmaker based in NYC and a former counselor of Chic Squad Fashion Camp.
 Jaymes studied theatre under Victoria Pero at Bergen County Academies and went on to receive a degree in Arts for Social Change at Franklin and Marshall College in Lancaster, PA.
 Jaymes has written and directed multiple theatrical productions as well as several short films and series.

 Jaymes currently works in fashion as a social media manager in Brooklyn, NY.
 This summer, Jaymes will be teaming up with Victoria and the Chic Squad to produce our first-ever camp documentary.